Flea Markets Guide for Expats

 Ladies’ Market

 Probably Hong Kong’s most famous market, and one of the best for visitors to soak up the hustle and bustle of a Chinese market.
-Despite its name, the market sells everything and anything, from children’s clothes and football jerseys to kitschy souvenirs such as Bruce Lee figurines and Chairman Mao magnets.
+Despite its name, the market sells everything and anything, from children’s clothes and football jerseys to kitschy souvenirs such as Bruce Lee figurines and Chairperson Mao magnets.
 The market also does a buzzing trade in fakes and copies of designer handbags, watches and T-shirts.

 Where: Tung Choi St, Mongkok